-- As in the furniture domain, the 'best' IA outperformed all other algorithms, but unlike the furniture domain, the 'worst' IA was significantly worse than FB and GR. - The best IA in the furniture domain performed much better than the best IA in the people domain, although the PRP scores of these algorithms were similar. - The total number of preference orders for IA was much larger in the people domain than in the furniture domain, and it proved difficult to find efficient ways of zooming in on preference orders that perform well. - The complexity of the people domain makes itself felt with particular force in the algorithmic performance on dissimilar plurals.
+- As in the furniture domain, the "best" IA outperformed all other algorithms, but unlike the furniture domain, the "worst' IA was significantly worse than FB and gr. - The best IA in the furniture domain performed much better than the best IA in the people domain, although the PRP scores of these algorithms were similar. - The total number of preference orders (POs) for IA was much larger in the people domain than in the furniture domain, and it proved difficult to find efficient ways of zooming in on POs that perform well. - The complexity of the people domain makes itself felt with particular force in the algorithmic performance on dissimilar plurals.

 Reflecting on these results, one might argue that the Incremental Algorithm (IA) is not suitably named.
-IA is not really an algorithm but a strategy that can be used by a variety of algorithms and only becomes concrete when a preference order is selected.
+It is not really an algorithm but a strategy that can be used by a variety of algorithms and only becomes concrete when a PO is selected.
 We showed that, in complex domains, different IAs can perform very differently, so that it is important to distinguish between them and ask which one suits a particular domain and genre best.

 What are the practical implications of these results for designing NLG systems to be deployed in novel scenarios?
-The results of [8] suggested that selecting a preference order matters considerably, even in simple domains.
+The results of Gatt et al. (2007) suggested that selecting a preference order matters considerably, even in simple domains.
 The present work shows that these differences become huge when descriptions of more complex objects are considered.
-Moreover, psycholinguistic principles are of limited help in selecting a manageable subset of 'promising' preference orders.
+Moreover, psycholinguistic principles are of limited help in selecting a manageable subset of 'promising' POs.
 On the positive side, our results indicate that information about the frequency of occurrence of each attribute in a corpus can help.
 One might, of course, ask how useful this finding is for someone who has not studied the domain/genre before.
 Such a person, after all, does not possess the corpus to compute the frequencies of attributes.
 One might hope, however, that a quicker, less controlled experiment would give frequency information that could be used to similar effect, but this is a question for future research.

+It is worth putting in another word of caution.
 We have sometimes described the 'people' domain that was studied in this paper as if it were complex.
-But even though the objects in the domain are messier and more complex than the ones that have figured in most previous studies, calling this domain complex is arguably an overstatement.
+But even though the objects in the domain (consisting of black and white photographs of people) are messier and more complex than the ones that have figured in most previous studies, calling this domain complex is arguably an overstatement.
 For example, the domain contains only a limited number of people, and nothing else than people, and that relations between people were not even taken into account.
-One wonders how reasonable preference orders might be chosen in any truly complex domain, how a controlled experiment could be set up in such a domain, or how a workable annotation scheme could be devised for gaining information about speakers' behaviour in such situations.
-It seems likely to assume that the problems revealed by our study will be even greater in such domains.
+One wonders how reasonable POs might be chosen in any truly complex domain, how a controlled experiment could be set up in such a domain, or how a workable annotation scheme could be devised for gaining information about speakers' behaviour in such situations.